Where Do Lamb Steaks and Roasts Come From?

 There are 8 ribs per rack and weighs approximately 2 pounds.
 You can ask your butcher to cut the rack into smaller sections or even tie 2 whole racks together to form a crown roast of lamb.
 Very elegant.

-We buy our lamb racks from Costco already Frenched and cut them into individual “lollipops”.
-Marinated in some oil and garlic and tossed on the grill for just a few minutes per side, these are delightful.
+We buy our lamb racks from Costco already Frenched and cut them into individual "lollipops."
+These are delightful and marinated in some oil and garlic and tossed on the grill for just a few minutes per side.

 Now we're in the expensive section of lamb.
 Located between the ribs and the sirloin section, this is the most tender part of the animal and some say the most tasty but I'm not sure I agree.
 I love a good leg of lamb.